Belvoir Park Forest

 The estate was enclosed by the Hills, a plantation family, around the 1740s.
 They built a house where the car park is now and the existing buildings, which date from the same era, were farm buildings belonging to the estate.

 The Ice House, built into the side of the motte, also dates from this time.
-These features are ideal for educational outings and school visits can be arranged by contacting Castlewellan Forest Park.
+These features are ideal for educational outings and school visits.

 How to get there